raajasrini/School_District_Analysis/README.md

     * Two small schools in size has 89% and above overall passing scores.

 * [Scores by school size](https://github.com/raajasrini/School_District_Analysis/blob/main/Resources/6.Scores%20by%20School%20Size.png)
     * Small and Medium schools scores 90% and above in ** % Passing in math and reading and Overall Percentage** and average read  & math score are above 83%
     * Large schools %passing math score is 70% and overall passing score is 58% which needs an improvement.

 * [Scores by school type](https://github.com/raajasrini/School_District_Analysis/blob/main/Resources/8.ScoresbySchoolType.png)
     * Charter schools have good scores above 83% in average math & read and % passing scores of math and read are above 90%.
 Overall passing score is 90%.
     * District schools needs an improvement and focus on **overall passing score of 58% and % passing in math is 67%**

-##  Summary:
+##  Summary :

    The school district analysis provides the view of the reading and math scores calculations of the schools and analysis provides the recommendations.
-   * District summary percentage affected in Average Math & Read scores , % passing math & read and overall passing percentage after replacing with NaN in Thomas high school 9th grade.
+   * District summary percentage affected in **Average Math & Read scores , % passing math & read and Overall passing percentage** after replacing with NaN in Thomas high school 9th grade.
    * School Summary view increased in  % passing math & read and overall passing percentage for Thomas high School.
 This view provides the per school summary view in the scores.
    * Gradewise **Read and Math** average scores depicts the reading scores are good but needs a focus in math score in all the grades.
    * Small & Medium size schools scores good based on the scores by spending.